djackson5995/-BookNookFinal/README.md

-# 📚 React/ASP.NET JWT Starter
+# 📚 Book library / React/ASP.NET JWT

 This project is Book library using **React** for the frontend and **ASP.NET Core** for the backend, utilizing **JWT (JSON Web Tokens)** for authentication.
 The application allows users to register, log in, and search for books using the Google Books API.